vaishnaja/vaishnaja/README.md

-- 👋 Hi, I’m @vaishnaja
+- 👋 Hi, I’m @v
-- 👀 I’m interested in python
+- 👀 I’m interested in
 - 🌱 I’m currently learning python api
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me for more